 4).
 Balicasag Island

-Balicasag island is a marine sanctuary and offers some amazing scuba diving and snorkeling experiences.
+Balicasag island is a marine sanctuary and offers some amazing scuba diving and snorkelling experiences.
 The beautiful island offers some of the best coral and marine life not only in Bohol but arguably the whole of the country.
 Aside from the beautiful white sand beaches and the amazing corals, you are also able to watch dolphins and whales in the area.
 You can also check out nearby Pamilacan island which also enables you to watch dolphins and whales and experience more beautiful white sand beaches.
-You can read more by clicking here.

-The Loboc man-made forest is a beautiful scenic route that stretches for approximately two kilometres in the municipality of Loboc.
-The forest consists mostly of mahogany trees that have beautiful colored trunks that range from a deep dark red to a marbly white.
+The Bilar man-made forest is a beautiful scenic route that stretches for approximately two kilometres in the municipality of Loboc.
+The forest consists mostly of mahogany trees that have beautiful coloured trunks that range from a deep dark red to a marble white.
 The trees are almost dead straight and line both sides of the road and lean towards the middle of the road, virtually creating an arch above you.
+There are also walking trails and viewing decks for your enjoyment.
 If you are heading to Chocolate Hills from Panglao Island, you will pass through this amazing spectacle.
-You can read more by clicking here.

 6).
 Loboc River Cruise